 - “I’d love your thoughts on that meeting.”

-If you recently had a sales call or demo with a prospective client and haven’t gotten a response back yet, this subject line can remind them of your interaction.
+If you recently had a sales call or demo with a prospective client and haven’t received a response, this subject line can remind them of your interaction.
 It also invites them to share their thoughts and engage with you.

 2. “A quick question for you…”

 This one is brief and lets the recipient know you will not take up too much of their time.
 Additionally, it’s friendly and implies that you’re not just trying to sell them something—you’re genuinely interested in getting to know them better.